-Figure 12: READ to WRITE
+Figure 12: READ-To-WRITE

-NOTE: A CAS latency of three is used for illustration.
-The READ command may be to any bank, and the WRITE command may be to any bank.
+Note: The READ command may be to any bank, and the WRITE command may be to any bank.
 If a burst of one is used, then DQM is not required.

-Figure 13: READ to WRITE with Extra Clock Cycle
+Figure 13: READ-To-WRITE with Extra Clock Cycle

-NOTE: A CAS latency of three is used for illustration.
-The READ command may be to any bank, and the WRITE command may be to any bank.
+Note: The READ command may be to any bank, and the WRITE command may be to any bank.